 Most shows last about two hours with a short break between sets.

 Hey Nonny presents the very best Chicago-based musicians and the greatest up-and-coming touring musicians out on the road.
 If Stevie’s one of those, she’s in!
-If you know a great professional musician or band, send info to Contact@HeyNonny.com.
-Please do not call or drop off materials at Hey Nonny.
+If you know a great professional musician or band, send info to Katie@HeyNonny.com.
+Please do not call, mail, or drop off materials at Hey Nonny.
+Booking or artist materials given to us in any other form then e-mail will not be accepted.